LorrensP-2158466/FAp/report.md

 3. We create a set `prev_frequents`, which includes every author who was frequent in iteration k-1
 4. As we loop through each basket, we discard any item not present in `prev_frequents`.
 If the resulting basket has fewer than k items, it is ignored
 5. We generate every combination of size k-1 from the filtered basket.
 If a combination is frequent (based on `prev_map`), we add its elements to a set `possible_candidates`.
 We now end up with a flat set that has **exactly** the elements that the frequent combinations of size k can exists of.
 This is also our main optimization: Unlike the naive approach, which generates combinations of size k and then checks their subsets of size k-1, we restrict ourselves to generating the sets in `prev_map` exist of the items in the current basket, resulting in fewer combinations, fewer condition checks, and reduced memory usage
-6. Since we identified exactly which elements are in the sets of size k that are frequent, we only need to generate these combinations.
-If they are already in `curr_map` we increase the count by 1, otherwise we add them and set the count to 1 (note that we dont have any conditional checks in this step).
+6. Since we identified exactly which elements are in the sets of size k that are frequent, we only need to generate these combinations and add them to the dict (note that we don't have any conditional checks in this step).
+7. If they are already in `curr_map` we increase the count by 1, otherwise we add them and set the count to 1.
-7. When we have looped through each basket, the final thing to do is to filter each item that has a count less then the given treshold in `curr_map`
+8. When we have looped through each basket, the final thing to do is to filter each item that has a count less then the given treshold in `curr_map`

 **For pairs case (`Apriori.produce_frequent_pairs()`):** <br>
 Pairs are a special case of the previously mentioned algorithm due to the following reasons: